Improving Garden Soil: 3 Ways to Healthy Garden Soil

-And depending on the route you decide to take, the answer to that question may or may not be so simple.
-Keeping this in mind, let’s take a quick look at a few ways you can improve the quality of your garden soil.
+Depending on which direction you go, the answer to that question may or may not be so simple.
+Let’s take a quick look at a few ways you can improve the quality of your garden soil.

-Soil — it’s where your plants live, breathe, and grow.
+Step One to Improving Garden Soil — where your plants live, breathe, and grow.
 It’s their forever home, so you need to transform it into a great environment they can thrive in.
 One way to do this is to add organic material (compost) to your garden.

 Compost can have a variety of nutrients your garden soil needs, and it’s pretty easy to come by.
 For example, you can create your own compost with materials like manure, coffee grounds, and hay.

-When you mix a handful of these materials together (and then allow them to break down and combine with one another), they can do a lot of good for your garden soil.
-Just mix the compost into the top half-inch or so of your soil, and your flowers, trees, and shrubs will thank you later.
+When you mix these materials together and then allow them to break down and combine, they can do a lot of good for your garden soil.
+Mix the compost into the top half-inch or so of your soil, and your landscape will thank you later.

 There are a few ways to correct pH imbalance issues.
 For example, you could use powdered limestone to make your soil less acidic or sulfur to make your soil less alkaline.
-However, there are many factors to consider before you test out a particular solution — like what time of year it is, how to add a particular material to your garden soil, and how much of that material to apply.
+However, there are many factors to consider before you test out a particular solution.
+For example what time of year it is, how to add a particular material to your garden soil, and how much of that material to apply.

 Like we said earlier, healthy garden soil can be difficult or simple to achieve — it just depends on how you go about doing it.